-Haleina Marie is a California-based YouTube lifestyle guru.
+Haleina Marie is a California-based YouTuber.
 Through vlogging and Instagram she shares her favorite DIY hacks, product reviews, beauty routines and more.
-In our interview with Heleina, she shared how heartbreak helped her realize that true happiness cannot be found in someone else.

 If you think back to the first time you were heartbroken, what advice would you give to that younger version of yourself?